grodansparadis/vscp-doc-spec/vscp_websocket.md

 ```
 The error code/message may be different depending on the cause of the negative reply.
 See [possible error codes](#ws1-error-codes) above.

-Note that in addition to the credentials the client ip address must also be valid as of the [configuration](./configuring_the_vscp_daemon.md#config-remote-user) allowfrom for this user.
+Note that in addition to the credentials the client ip address must also be valid as of the configuration for the interface.

-#### CHALLENGE :id=ws2-command-challenge
+#### CHALLENGE :id=ws2-challenge

 ```json
 {